sWrAAb/milestone_project_2/README.md

 - Add High Score Feature to store the best scores to local storage.
 - When the game is finished, next level starts with less time.

+### Removed Features

+ At the beginning of the development I wanted to add an animation when cards first appear, using velocity library.
+For some (still unknown) reason animation was overriding my css flip card animation so I removed it.

 [Back to Top](#table-of-contents)

 ## Technologies Used